 May 2020: 106

 May 2022: 32

 With the help of the widely acclaimed new listing at $72M on the market, median prices for residential listings jumped from last month to $4.25M, while land prices edged back up to just under $2.5M.
-With such limited inventory of both residential and land listings, median price trends have become erratic with higher priced listings coming on and off the market.
+With such a limited inventory of both residential and land listings, median price trends have become erratic with higher-priced listings coming on and off the market.
 The overall trend is that active listing prices have essentially doubled over the past 12 months.

 Based on these data, it is possible that we have reached a plateau in prices and the sustainable bottom in inventory for the time being.

 With over a dozen waterfront condominium communities around Flathead Lake, there has historically been plenty of options for buyers who want the waterfront lifestyle without having to worry about maintaining a lake home.

 Below is a summary of active and sold units this year to date.
 The condo market has followed the single-family waterfront market to record low inventories and increasing prices.